 - few tablespoons of chocolate sprinkles

 Let’s begin with the pastry.
 Preheat the oven to 200°C (fan oven) Add water, milk and butter together with a pinch of salt and bring to a boil so that everything melts nicely.
-Take it off the heat and add all the flour at once, stir vigorously with a wooden spoon and stir until it loosens from the side.
+Take it off the heat and add all the flour mixed with corn starch at once, stir vigorously with a wooden spoon and stir until it loosens from the side.
 Place back at low heat, to dry it up as much as possible – which will allow us to add more eggs later, which will help with the overall result.
 Once it’s dry enough, set aside until it feels lukewarm.